A "sugarmaker " is a forester, businessperson, chef, and plumber all rolled into one.

-Our bottled syrup is all Grade A Light, Medium, Dark or Extra Dark 100% pure maple syrup.
+Our bottled syrup is all Grad-A Golden, Amber and Dark 100% pure maple syrup.
 The grade or color indicates the carmelization of the sugars present, and generally indicates the strength of maple flavor.
 Lighter syrup has a candy/vanilla flavor, and the darker syrup is the heavier sugar flavor.
-Every true syrupmaker will tell you the hardest syrup to make is a delicate Grade A Light amber with nice flavor.
+Every true syrupmaker will tell you the hardest syrup to make is a golden Grade A Light amber with nice flavor.
 This is produced in the beginning of the season is followed by ever darker syrup.
-Medium has a nice flavor without the strong mapleyness of Dark or Extra Dark.
+Medium has a nice flavor without the strong mapleyness of Dark or very Dark.
 The end of season brings "commercial" grade syrup, which sometimes has a strong or bitter flavor; they are blended with the cheap sweeteners at the supermarket.

 We collect maple sap during the springtime for about 6 weeks.
-A small hole is drilled in the trees, and a fitting is carefully tapped in. we tap in excess of 15,000 trees.
+A small hole is drilled in the trees, and a fitting is carefully tapped in. we tap in excess of 10,000 trees.
 The sap flows into small lines, then into larger lines that transmit the sap to storage tanks.
-We have about 400,000 feet of 5/16 inch tubing and 100,00 feet of 11/4 inch tubing.
+We have about 250,000 feet of 5/16 inch tubing and hundreds of thousands of feet of larger pipe.
 All the tubing stays up year round, and the larger tubing is suspended on cable or wire.
 After brief storage the sap is concentrated, each 40 gallons of sap yielding 1 gallon of maple syrup.
 The syrup is filtered, packed hot in barrels, and stored between seasons until orders come in.
 One or more barrels of syrup is then reheated, refiltered, graded, and repacked in smaller containers, somewhere between 1 oz and 5 gallons.
-We inventory more than 30 different containers in glass, tins, and plastic, keep a full stock of inventory to ship, and tens of thousands of empty containers ready for filling.
+We inventory more than 30 different containers in glass and plastic, keep a full stock of inventory to ship, and tens of thousands of empty containers ready for filling.
 If it sounds like a lot of work it is, and I glossed over all the details!
-Details like 5 feet of annual snowpack, natural disasters, freezing/burning pumps, slow suppliers, brutish shippers, mud season (the 5th Maine season), sap runs that don't stop for sleep or maintenance, conditions of daily freezing and thawing, etc. Any true sugarmaker will tell you all this is part of the fun.
-All this work makes syrup expensive, but good syrup is worth it.
+Details like 5 feet of annual snowpack, natural disasters, freezing/burning pumps, mud season (the 5th Maine season), sap runs that don't stop for sleep or maintenance, conditions of daily freezing and thawing, etc. Any true sugarmaker will tell you all this is part of the fun.

 Maple syrup is a Better Sweetener!
 No additives, or preservatives.
 No fat, or cholesterol.
 More sweetening power than honey or corn syrup.